 What is Avala doing?

 To further protect the health of our patients, staff, and the community and prevent the potential spread of Coronavirus (COVID-19), we are applying many new guidelines on our campus.
-A modified visitor policy has been applied across Avala Hospital, Avala Imaging Center and Avala Physical Therapy effective March 17, 2020.
+A modified visitor policy has been applied across Avala Hospital, Avala Imaging Center and Avala Physical Therapy effective until further notice.
 This policy limits the number of visitors per patient, restricts the number of entry points into our facilities and implements screening for all patients and visitors.

 - Visitor Policy Guidelines:

-- All visitors and patients, including vendors and contractors, will be screened at designated entry points.
-Visitors who are sick or do not meet screening criteria will not be allowed to enter the facility.
+- All visitors and patients, including vendors and contractors, will be screened at designated entry points – those who are sick or do not meet screening criteria will not be allowed to enter the facility.

 - All visitors allowed to enter the facility will be required to wear a wrist band indicating they have successfully met the screening criteria.
 Any visitor not wearing a wrist band will be asked to leave the facility if appropriate.